 Key capabilities include:

-These capabilities significantly advance our understanding of cellular behavior and provide powerful tools for drug discovery and personalized therapy development.
+These capabilities advance our understanding of cellular behavior and provide powerful tools for drug discovery and personalized therapy development.

 @inproceedings{CellFlux,